iugamarian/links/README.md

 4) extract all files in one folder

-5) as root in stock firmware copy all the extracted files to /tmp
+5) login as root with Dropbear in stock firmware and copy all the extracted files to /tmp

 6) save the current environment values as MAC network address, etc. will be lost !

 fw_printenv > oldenvuboot.txt

-7) Copy oldenvuboot.txt to desktop PC
+7) Copy oldenvuboot.txt to desktop PC.
+The MAC address is needed so it can be set up in the new uboot.

 8) install as instructed from /tmp, first try ./executable an then executable